saimachi/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

    cd ~/Fabmedical
    ```

-7. Before the GitHub Actions workflows can be setup, the `.github/workflows` directory needs to be created.
+7. Before the GitHub Actions workflows can be setup, the `.github/workflows` directory needs to be created, if it does not already.
 Do this by running the following commands:

     ```bash
     mkdir ~/Fabmedical/.github